Pricing Models: The secret to how great businesses make more money

 For example, the picture above on the Cranky Flier blog above shows a simple method that airlines have discovered to make more money out of individual passengers.
-(Remember this the next time you’re sitting in economy with knees scrunched up under your chin).
+(Remember this the next time you’re sitting in an economy with knees scrunched up under your chin).
 This is a seat-to-leg room ratio / calculated using an algorithmic pricing model to make more money for the airline.

-Advanced pricing models are fairly flexible models that enable pricing and revenue managers to continually refine additional calculations, business rules and constraints within each segment and as the team learns more about the market and consumer behaviour.
+Advanced pricing models are fairly flexible models that enable pricing and revenue managers to continually refine additional calculations, therefore, business rules and constraints within each segment and as the team learns more about the market and consumer behaviour.

 Understanding more about how your competitors and consumers behave is the secret to generating more revenue while protecting volume.

 How advanced pricing models make money for large corporates

 Fares in airline pricing models are dynamic because they are set by the market and focus on the consumer i.e.; the number of passengers booked on a flight varies at any one time and this will trigger alternative valued based pricing logic and value fences embed within in the pricing model that will; in turn, optimise revenue and margin against set volume requirements by flight, schedule and customer segment.